ongezell/Last-fm-Buddy/README.md

 ## Configuration

-There are two ways to customize Last.FM Buddy:

-1. By adding a "config" string to your "about-me" section that points to a JSON file containing your configuration.
+You need to add a "config" string to your "about-me" section that points to a JSON file containing your configuration.

 To do this, create a JSON file with the following structure: